2026 World Cup Matches in Mexico City

 View more performance dates

-Azteca Stadium: facts, areas, and prices
+Azteca Stadium: facts, sections, and prices

 Azteca Stadium| ©Ralf Peter Reimann